 BOB DYLAN (40 albums)

 Dylan has been on what is officially called “The Never Ending Tour” since 1988, because apparently retirement is for people who didn’t write “Like a Rolling Stone.”
-I’ve never been to a Dylan concert myself, so I can neither confirm nor deny whether they’re wheeling the 84-year-old out onstage strapped to a dolly like weekend inventory at Costco.
+I’ve never been to a Dylan concert myself, so I can neither confirm nor deny whether they’re wheeling the 84-year-old out onstage strapped to a dolly like Weekend at Bernie’s.

 And, much like the top artist from my last post, the bulk of his genius is front-loaded in the 1960s, when he was young, angry, unplugged, and writing lyrics sharp enough to shave with.
 Yet somehow, somebody out there – besides the “professional” critics who would praise Dylan for releasing a 45-minute album of dishwasher noises – is still buying these late-period records.